 Concussions in Youth Athletes - Mississippi

-Currently, Mississippi has no law regarding concussions.
-However, H.B.
-48 was introduced on January 7, 2014 and referred to the Public Health and Human Services House Committee.
-As proposed, the legislation would require each local board of education, administration of a nonpublic school and governing body of a charter school to adopt and implement concussion management and return to play policy, which includes the following components: parents to receive and provide a signed copy of the concussion policy prior to the start of an athletic season, immediate removal of an athlete who reports or displays any concussion symptoms from practice or play, prohibition from return to play for the remainder of the day, evaluation by a health care provider, returning to play only after full recovery and health care provider clearance, and no return to play until demonstrating the absence of symptoms in a fully supervised practice.
+The new Mississippi law defines a school athletic event as activities sanctioned by the Mississippi High School Activities Association or the Mississippi Association of Independent Schools and similar school-sponsored activities of non-member schools in grades 7 through 12.
+The law requires each local board of education, administration of a nonpublic school and governing body of a charter school to adopt and implement concussion management and return to play policy, which includes the following components: (i) parents to receive and provide a signed copy of the concussion policy prior to the start of an athletic season, (ii) immediate removal of an athlete who reports or displays any concussion symptoms from practice or play, (iii) prohibition from return to play for the remainder of the day, (iv) evaluation by a health care provider, returning to play only after full recovery and health care provider clearance, and (v) no return to play until demonstrating the absence of symptoms in a fully supervised practice.
 The state health department shall endorse a concussion education course and make it available online.
-The act also contains liability protection and does not create liability for or create a cause of action against a school, its officers, a health care provider, an organization or association of which the school or district is a member, a private or public school, a private club, a public recreation facility, or an athletic league provided the act has been complied with.
+The act also contains liability protection and does not create liability for or create a cause of action against a school, its officers, a health care provider, an organization or association of which the school or district is a member, a private or public school, a private club, a public recreation facility or an athletic league provided the act has been complied with.

 Neither an official or unofficial version of the enacted legislation are available online at this this time, however, HB 48 can be viewed online at: